Slaaatje/biskit-grid/README.md

-# 🎉 Biskit Grid Layouts
+# 📐 Biskit Grid Layouts

-The Biskit Grid
+The Biskit Grid Layouts helps align page elements based on sequenced columns and rows.
+We use this column-based structure to place text, images, and functions in a consistent way throughout the design.
+We have two presets thats mobile and desktop.

 ## 📝 Change Log
 Contains release notes on current and previous versions of the Biskit Design Kit.